simoncblyth/opticks/notes/issues/gxs_ab_hama_body_log.rst

    can access this set of names from the A side at initialization and hence derive a boundary index from a live set of Geant4 pre/post points that straddle the boundary

+   * can detect CFBASE envvar to know to pick where to load the bnd_names from
+   * NP::ReadNames("$CFBASE/CSGFoundry/SSim/bnd_names.txt"

 identity
    hmm: what exactly is the A side identity : primIdx probably so that is solid/lv index ? simtrace plotting uses this for the keys, see cx/tests/CSGOptiXSimtraceTest.py